bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

 ## Prerequisites

 - [Install Restish CLI](/reference/restish-cli.md)
-- [Install Helm](https://helm.sh/docs/intro/install/) (if deploying the runtime group infrastructure)
+- [Install Helm](https://helm.sh/docs/intro/install/) if you are deploying the runtime group infrastructure.
+- Install `kubectl` or the OpenShift CLI (`oc`) and obtain access to the runtime group's namespace.
+- Install `jq` to extract certificate tokens from Restish responses.

 ## Establish a new runtime group